VinceThi/low-rank-hypothesis-complex-systems/README.md

 - `bifurcations_wilson_cowan.py` allows to generate the data to get Fig.~3f.
 - `bifurcations_microbial.py` allows to generate the data to get Fig.~3g.
 - `trajectories_rnn.py` allows to generate the data to get Fig.~3h.
+- `simulation/simulation_data/` contains all the data to generate Fig. 3 of the paper.

 #### Singular values, ranks and effective ranks